2018 Toledo Rockets football team

 The 2018 Toledo Rockets football team represented the University of Toledo in the 2018 NCAA Division I FBS football season.
 They were led by third-year head coach Jason Candle and played their home games at the Glass Bowl as members of the West Division of the Mid-American Conference.
 They finished the season 7–6, 5–3 in MAC play to finish in a three-way tie for second place in the West Division.
 They were invited to the Bahamas Bowl where they lost to FIU.

-Previous season

-The Rockets finished the 2017 season 11–3, 7–1 in MAC play to win the West Division.
-They defeated Akron in the MAC Championship game to become champions of the MAC.
-They received an invitation to the Dollar General Bowl where they lost to Appalachian State for the second consecutive year in a bowl game.